Carlos-Leon98/team-project-CDM/UserGuide.md

 # User Guide

 Welcome!
 Our State Parks API can be used for any project looking to display information for Wisconsin State Parks.
-You can use this service for displaying information about parks in a given county, or for returning information about camping and hiking at different parks.
+You can use this service for displaying information about all parks in Wisconsin, parks in a given county, or for returning information about camping and hiking at different parks.
+Below we have listed the different service calls, and database schema information.

+You can get the information returned as JSON data or as plain text data, just by modifying your service call.
+This allows you to use the returned information in many different ways.

 ## Different Service Calls:

+(Examples, replace each request / response)

-### Get All Parks returned in JSON:
+### Get All Parks, returned in JSON:

 #### Request:
 ```http request
 [GET] /parks/json
 ```

-#### Response: (Examples, replace each response)
+#### Response:
 ```javascript
 [
   {